verityj/verityj.github.io/nostr-news-feeds.md

 ![stars](https://img.shields.io/github/stars/verityj/verityj.github.io.svg?style=social)
 {: .text-right }

-A list of RSS aggregators for the press sites that we can follow on Nostr.
+This is a list of RSS aggregators for the press sites that we can follow on Nostr.

 _Note:_ to make sure you reach the below RSS feeds, add relay **wss://relay.mostr.pub** (source: [Mostr]).